sara-marolt/sara-marolt.github.io/index.md

 ---

 I'm **Sara**, an Ecology and Conservation Master's student at Uppsala University.
+I am currently working under the supervision of Jonas Hentati Sundberg with the Baltic Seabird Project at the Swedish Agricultural University.

-My current thesis project, completed under the Baltic Seabird Project, is focused on modelling the spatiotemporal distribution of pelagic fish in proximity to a guillemot colony.
+My current thesis project, *Seabird mediated spatiotemporal distriution of pelagic fish in the Baltic Sea*, is focused on modelling the horizontal and vertical distribution of pelagic fish in proximity to a guillemot colony using echosounder derived data.

----

-## Research Focus

-I main research focus centres around how seabirds interact with pelagic fish and how these mid-trophic species influence marine ecosystems.
-My work combines **hydroacoustics**, **spatial modeling in R**, and behavioral ecology.

-### Key Areas:
-- **Hydroacoustics** – analyzing pelagic fish distributions from echosounder data
-- **Diel vertical migration** – understanding fish movements and predator-prey dynamics
-- **Seabird–prey interactions** – linking predator behavior to mid-trophic dynamics
-- **Spatial modelling in R** – mapping fish distributions
+Prior to starting my Masters, I completed my **BSc (Hons) in Biology** at the University of St. Andrews, where my thesis looked at the *Effect of anthropogenic disturbances on the escape behaviour in Eurasian Oystercatchers*

 ---